Code-Institute-Submissions/Chilli-Growers/README.md

 1. Clicking on each part of the navigation bar allows the user to move to different parts of the site.

-   1. Click on chilli growers on navbar, nothing happens when at the top of the site but returns to top if on other parts of site.
+   1. Click on chilli growers or brand image on navbar, nothing happens when at the top of the site but returns to top if on other parts of site.
    2. Click on Why Grow? scrolls the site down to the reasons section.
    3. Click on Growing Guide scrolls the site to the guide section.

 2. In mobile view the navigation bar will collapse into a toggle button that can be used to move around the site also.
    1. Clicking on the toggler expands the navbar.
+   2. Clicking on the toggler again returns navar to normal.
-   2. Clicking on each link brings the respective section into view.
+   3. Clicking on each link brings the respective section into view.

 ## As a user, I want to have easy access to a guide that is simple to interact with.